Top Real Estate Agents in Stamford, Connecticut

 Stamford Real Estate Market Intelligence

 Stamford, Connecticut, is a major economic hub in Fairfield County, with its housing market reflecting its status as a corporate center.
 The median home value stands at $905,312, supported by a high median household income of $162,829.
-The homeownership rate is 66.5%, indicating a majority of residents own their homes, while the renter-occupied rate is 33.5%.
-For those renting, the median gross rent is $2,657 per month.
-The housing stock in Stamford averages 1,729 square feet per home.
-The city's residential landscape is organized across several primary ZIP codes, including 06905, 06902, 06807, 06922, and 06820.
-These areas encompass the diverse neighborhoods that make up the community.
+The homeownership rate is 66.5%, indicating a majority of residents own their homes, while 33.5% of housing units are renter-occupied.
+The median gross rent is $2,657 per month.
+The average home size in Stamford is 1,729 square feet.
+The city's primary residential areas are served by ZIP codes including 06905, 06902, 06807, 06922, and 06820.
+These neighborhoods encompass a range of housing options from urban apartments to suburban single-family homes, catering to the diverse population drawn to the area for its employment opportunities and amenities.
 Top10Lists.us publishes verified neighborhood-level data for 42 neighborhoods in Stamford.

 | Market Metric | Value |